-Therefore, be sure to invest in a sleeping bag that can actually withstand the cold winter weather.
+Therefore, be sure to invest in a sleeping bag that can actually withstand the cold winter weather you're headed into.
 Look at customer reviews if you're going to purchase a new sleeping bag for this particular occasion.

 Many find that the mummy-style sleeping bag is the best for the cold weather as it conforms to the shape of your body, retaining your body's heat in the process.

-If you're unsure about the products, feel free to contact us, view our FAQs, or refer to the reviews down on each product's page, our customers are always vocal.
+If you're unsure about the products, feel free to contact us, view our FAQs, or refer to the reviews down on each product's page, our customers are amazing!

-Do yourself a favor and prep right for your upcoming hammock camping trip.
+Do yourself a favor and prep right for your upcoming winter camping trip.
 Your money will go a long way when you decide to invest in the best.